CuriousnTT/FlowScript/README.md

 //To change x
 x = 2;
 ```
-FlowScript enables this by handling all reactivity under the hood with its internal reactivity engine coded in Rust!
+FlowScript enables this by handling all reactivity under the hood with its internal reactivity engine written in Rust!

 ### A new keyword: 'rel'
 'let'-reactivity is great, but sometimes you don't want public reactivity.
 To keep the reactivity private when that is called for, FlowScript adds a middle-ground between 'const' and 'let': 'rel'.